-While studying with Lyudmila Lukas in her home town of Vitebsk, Yuliya’s passion for Opera from a young age led her to become an awardee of the Presidential Award for Young Talents (Belarus, 2008), prize-holder of the International Vocal Competition ‘Little Opera’ in Kohtla-Järve (2008) and of the International Vocal Competition ‘I sing for you, Russia’ in Velikiye Luki (2009).
+While studying with Lyudmila Lukas, Yuliya’s passion for Opera from a young age led her to become a laureate of the International Vocal Competition ‘Little Opera’ in Kohtla-Järve and of the International Vocal Competition in Velikiye Luki.
 In Brisbane, under the guidance of Geoffrey Ashenden, Yuliya became a recipient of the Brisbane City Council Junior Championship Trophy (2011).
 In 2016 Yuliya graduated from the Queensland Conservatorium Griffith University with a Bachelor of Music degree, getting into the top 5% of students.
 In January 2015 Yuliya was awarded the Cuskelly Summer School Scholarship.
 That month, she also sang the role of Yuliya Pachulskaya in the 4MBS Premier of Sean Ross’ Opera ‘Tchaikovsky: Angel of Music’.

 Yuliya has performed in Master Classes for the renowned professionals across the World: Sir John Tomlinson (UK), Carlos Montané (Indiana, USA), Janice Chapman AUA (Australia), Dennis O'Neill (UK), Andrew Shore (UK), Janice Watson (UK).
 She has also been privileged to be selected four times for the Opera North Residency Programme in Leeds.